We teach Conservation Agriculture and Sustainability in Zimbabwe and around the Planet

 FfF specializes in training small-scale farmers to adopt simple, manageable, applicable, long-lasting (SMALL) soil conservation practices that result in high yields.
 Small field, more yield.

 Through FfF, farmers learn the minimal requirements to become self-sufficient and generate surplus from their land.
-With our best practices farmers escape poverty, have healthy diets, improve the environment and generate enough income to build a better future for themselves and their families.
-FfF’s training is based on a holistic, biblical, character-based approach that relies on personal transformation to achieve lasting behaviour modification and results.
-Farmers learn to return to a circular economy as faithful stewards of nature that unlocks productivity, sustainability and profitability.
+With our best practices farmers escape poverty, have healthy diets, improve the environment, and generate enough income to build a better future for themselves and their families.
+FfF’s training is based on a holistic, biblical, character-based approach that relies on personal transformation to achieve lasting behavior modification and results.
+Farmers learn to return to a circular economy as faithful stewards of nature that unlocks productivity, sustainability, and profitability.

 OUR IMPACT

-We have directly trained more than 30’000 farmers and instructors.
-Many of our former trainees are passionate advocates for our methods in their own communities.
-In this way Foundations for Farming principles have been taught to more than 3 million farmers around the world.
+We have provided direct training to over 30,000 farmers and instructors.
+A lot of our previous trainees are enthusiastic supporters of our techniques in their communities.
+As a result, the principles of Foundations for Farming have been imparted to more than 3 million farmers globally.